minism/trk/README.md

 - Git for persistence/syncing layer
 - Friendly CLI with natural language parsing terms such as "yesterday"
 - Per-project and global views
+- Generate and render HTML/PDF invoices to send to clients
 - CLI and TUI both communicate through a core API shell

 # Planned features - not yet implemented